-A somewhat less comfortable, but inexpensive method is to buy a glass hydrometer with a built-in scale and can also help to decide when to harvest the grapes This type of measurement is the more simple process, but you need more juice for this purpose.
-You just fill your cylinder with a juice and then sink your hydrometer into the liquid.
+A somewhat less comfortable but inexpensive method is to buy a glass hydrometer with a built-in scale which can also help to decide when to harvest the grapes.
+This type of measurement is a more straightforward process, but you need more juice for this purpose.
+You just fill your cylinder with juice and then sink your hydrometer into the liquid.
 And read the Brix result on the built-in scale.
 The less sugar is in your wine, the more deeply your hydrometer will sink.
-Mature grapes contain more sugar as immature.
-The result of more sugar is the higher level of Brix.
+Mature grapes contain more sugar than immature.
+The result of more sugar is a higher level of Brix.

 Different Wine Types Demand Various Brix Levels

 Different wine types demand various Brix levels.
-In overall, 22 Brix is good for white wine.
-So we have to take care of our grapes, testing them from time to time, and when we see that Brix level is O.K., then is time for harvesting.
+Overall, 22 Brix is good for white wine.
+So we have to take care of our grapes, testing them from time to time, and when we see that the Brix level is O.K., then it’s time for harvesting.
 I hope that now it’s clear all about sugar and what to do regarding this issue.

 What about pH?

 Let’s briefly talk about the pH and the pH meter.
 It could be that you remember pH from high school science class.
 It’s an issue of available hydrogen ions.
-The pH will rise as our grapes ripen and the sugar level will be higher and higher.
-Portable pH meter isn’t so expensive, and you can buy one.
+The pH will rise as our grapes ripen, and the sugar level will be higher and higher.
+A portable pH meter isn’t so expensive, and you can buy one.
 Calibration of your meter is crucial.
 So be sure that you find and purchase the reference solution for this kind of measurement.
-Grape juice is very abundant of natural acids, and you have to know that natural acids lend necessary qualities to wine.
-When we measure Brix, we should keep attention on acid levels too.
-In a way they’re opposites; as the Brix goes up, the acid levels go down.
-I recommend that you buy for yourself a simple acid test kit because also pH is essential to decide when to harvest the grapes.
+Grape juice is very abundant in natural acids, and you have to know that natural acids lend necessary qualities to the wine.
+When we measure Brix, we should keep attention to acid levels too.
+In a way, they’re opposites; as the Brix goes up, the acid levels go down.
+I recommend that you buy yourself a simple acid test kit because also pH is essential to deciding when to harvest the grapes.